-If after reading this you're still unsure what to do and need further help, you can complete our financial support referral form.
+If after reading this you're still unsure what to do and need further help, you can complete our referral form.
 Our Welfare Advice and Debt Support team will then contact you to help.

 If you are in crisis now and cannot afford food or basic essentials, please ring 020 8379 1000.

 If you are unable to work, you may be eligible for Statutory Sick Pay (SSP), Universal Credit (UC) or Employment and Support Allowance (ESA).
 If your income is affected by coronavirus from working less hours you may be able to get some help.
 Visit GOV.UK for information on how to claim.

 A Test and Trace Self-Isolation Support payment of £500 is available for people who need to self-isolate for 10 days and are unable to work from home.
 This scheme has been extended to 31 March 2022.

 Residents who are fully vaccinated and residents under the age of 18 years and six months are no longer required to self-isolate if they have been identified by NHS Test and Trace as a close contact.
 This means they are no longer eligible for the Test and Trace Support Payment scheme.

 Fully vaccinated adults who test positive are still required to self-isolate.
 They are still eligible for the Test and Trace Support Payment scheme.

 To be eligible for a payment under the main scheme you must:

 If you meet the first five criteria above but do not receive any of the benefits listed, you may still be able to claim for a £500 discretionary payment, when you apply for the Self-Isolation Support Payment.
 To qualify for this, you also need to meet one of the following criteria: